steps-dev/steps/readme.md

 dlmpr is an r package for simulating dynamic landscape meta-population models.
 ------------------------------------------------------------------------------

-The package aims to develop a dynamic landscape meta-population models in R using a modular framework.
+The package aims to run dynamic landscape meta-population models in R using a modular framework.

 ``` r
 devtools::install_github('skiptoniam/dlmpr')
 ```

 Because we are interested in matrix population models (or stage based models) we have develop a matrix population model for a single population.
-He I have generated a simple example of matrix population with three stages.
+Here I have generated a simple example of matrix population with three stages.

 ``` r
 library(dlmpr)